Can Dogs Eat Collard Greens?

 Can Dogs Eat Raw Collard Greens?

-If you see your dog chewing on some collard greens in your garden, there is no need to panic.
-Collard greens are not toxic to dogs when they are raw.
 If your dog does happen to eat a lot of them raw, expect to possibly see some GI issues.
 Too much can lead to vomiting and or loose stools.
 This isn’t due to any toxicity, it is because too many raw greens are not readily digestible by dogs.
 They lack the enzymes that are needed to truly break down plant materials.
 If you do want to give your dog collards as a treat, it is best to cook them first.

 On a side note, you have a unique dog if you can get it to eat raw collard greens.
-In the over 40 years of owning a dog, I have never been able to get my pets to eat them raw.
+In the over 40 years of owning dogs, I have never been able to get my pets to eat them raw.
 I have had luck using them as the veggies in the Barf diet, but that is only after cooking them down into mush and hiding them in the raw meats.

 Can Dogs Eat Cooked Collard Greens?

-For the dog to get a majority of the nutrients from the collard greens, they should be cooked.
 Cooking collard greens is the best way to give them to your dog.
 The easiest way to prepare them for a dog is to simply blanch them in water for a minute or two or steam them in a colander.
 The gentle cooking helps break down the cell walls and allows the dog to absorb more of the nutrients.
 If the dog eats raw collard greens, less of the vitamins are absorbed due to how the dog’s digestive tract works.

 Dogs should not be fed collard greens that have been prepared with excess salt, or with bacon, garlic, or onions.
 All of these items can lead to some health issues with your dog.
 Especially anything in the allium genus.
 Collard greens are pretty similar to cornbread, As long as a basic recipe is followed, your dog is safe to eat them.